Flexible non-parametric regression models for compositional data: Simulation studies

-The linear relationship scenario (that is, when the degree of the polynomial in Equation (\ref{linear}) is equal to $p=1$), but without zero values was used to illustrate the computational efficiency of only the $\alpha$-$k$-$NN$ regression.
-Unlike the $\alpha$-kernel regression, the $\alpha$-$k$-$NN$ regression does not require all observations for computation of the predicted values, only the $k$-nearest neighbours.
-Therefore,the $\alpha$-kernel regression is computationally slower.
+With massive data (tens or hundreds of thousands of observations) the search for the $k$ nearest neighbours in the $\alpha$--$k$--$NN$ regression takes place using kd-trees implemented in the \textit{R} package \textit{RANN} \citep{rann2019}.
+An important advantage of a kd-tree is that it runs in $O(n\log{n})$ time, where $n$ is the sample size of the training data set.
+The \textit{RANN} package utilizes the Approximate Near Neighbor (ANN) C++ library, which can give the exact near neighbours or (as the name suggests) approximate near neighbours to within a specified error bound, but when the error bound is $0$ (as in this case) an exact nearest neighbour search is performed.
+When the sample sizes are at the order of a few tens of thousands or less, kd-trees are slower to use and, in this case, the $\alpha$--$k$--$NN$ regression algorithm employs a C++ implemented function to search for the $k$ nearest neighbours from the \textit{R} package \textit{Rfast} \citep{rfast2022}.

 In this study, the number of components of the compositional data and the number of predictor variables were kept the same as before but the sample sizes, the values of $\alpha$ and the number of neighbours were modified.
 Specifically, large sample sizes ranging from $500,000$ up to $10,000,000$ with an increasing step equal to $500,000$ were generated.
 Eleven positive values of $\alpha$ ($0, 0.1,\ldots, 1$) were used and a large sequence of neighbours (from $k=2$ up to $k=100$ neighbours) were considered.
 The computational efficiency of each regression was measured as the time required to predict the compositional responses of $1,000$ new values.